santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/(SSIS)-SQL-Server-Integration-Services,-MDS,--DQS/TSG/Basic-Scoping-Copying-Files.md

 If you get NTLM,verify that the SPNs are set correctly for the SQL Server instance.

-2. The SQL Server service account does not have delegation permissions
+2. The SQL Server service account does not have delegation permissions.
+The issue was with the SPN configuration for SQL server in domain.
+Also had to allow delegation to Application servers in domain service account.
+Then had to reboot SQL server and everything worked fine.